danielabel/venues/README.md

 browse to ./build/index.html.
 For example on a mac `open ./build/index.html`

 ## Enhancements
-As a demo app their aren't any unit tests, if it were to be used further, automation testing would need to be added.
+* As a demo app their aren't any unit tests, if it were to be used further, automation testing would need to be added.
+* The Foursquare data format is used thorough the app, and its not perfect or clear for our uses.
+We should consider replacing it with a bespoke data format.

 ## Known issues